 Battery is not charging

 The Battery activity will show the amount of time the instrument has been on battery and the usage of the battery by area/application.
 The amount of time the instrument is on battery is critical to the accuracy of the numbers.
 The numbers will be different based on usage, but typically the Screen is the largest consumer of power.
-Also, you may see other activities based on usage, but the list below are the most common components.

 When Charging the battery, usage statics are not accurate, but once on battery they will start to reflect usage.